nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 ## Functional Overview

-Once the ARender addon is properly installed and configured a new **Annotations** pill is available on each document with the picture or video facet:
+Once the ARender addon is properly installed and configured a new **Annotations** tab is available on each document with the picture or video facet:

 ![]({{file name='annotation-tab.png'}} ?w=350)